 In June 2009, informed by the results of pivotal vaccine effectiveness studies in Africa and Asia coordinated by PATH and our partners, the World Health Organization (WHO) recommended that all national immunization programs worldwide should include rotavirus vaccines.

-As of mid-2020, over 100 countries worldwide have introduced rotavirus vaccines, including a majority of countries in Africa.
+As of November 2021, more than 110 countries worldwide have introduced rotavirus vaccines, including a majority of countries in Africa.
 Countries that have introduced the vaccines have seen dramatic reductions in rotavirus deaths and hospitalizations.
 But the work to stop this leading child killer isn’t over yet.
 More than 40 percent of the world’s children still don’t have access to rotavirus vaccines.

 More vaccines, more supply, more impact